To block Mitt Romney’s path toward the Republican presidential nomination, Rick Perry has reverted to a familiar form for him: attack.

 “I kind of laugh when people write off Perry, saying there is no way he can win,” he said.
 “He’s going to be able to do paid media in at least all three of the early states.”

-Mackowiak has seen how Perry, who took office in 2000, can turn an election around.
+Mackowiak has seen how Perry can turn an election around.

-A year before Texas’ 2010 Republican gubernatorial primary, Perry trailed Hutchison, who was Mackowiak’s client, by more than 20 points.
+A year before Texas’ 2010 Republican gubernatorial primary, Perry -- who took office in 2000 -- trailed Hutchison by more than 20 points.

 In an interview shortly before the primary, Hutchison said Perry’s hammering of her as a Washington insider helped sink her campaign.